What Is a Vanishing Deductible?

 | Nationwide | ~$60/yr | $100/yr | ~2–3 years |

 If you never file a claim, you've paid for peace of mind with no direct financial return — similar to how all insurance works.
-For consistently safe drivers, the break-even point typically arrives within two to three years.
+For consistently safe drivers, most programs reach their break-even point within one to three years.
+If you're worried about coming up short when a claim hits, also see our guide on what to do if you can't afford your deductible.

 Does It Apply to All Vehicles on Your Policy?